ckb-next/ckb-next/README.md

 - Qt 5.7 and lower, install `qt5ct` package on Arch Linux (find a similar one for your distribution).
 That's all.
 This is a known Qt bug.
 It happened because Qt did not ship required GTK files.

+If the above didn't work out for you for some reason, see #70, #51, ccMSC/ckb#500, ccMSC/ckb#461.

 If you're using **Unity** and the tray icon doesn't appear correctly, run `sudo apt-get install libappindicator-dev`.
 Then reinstall ckb.

 #### OS X/macOS